proballstar/atlas/README.md

 This release contains:

-* Code name: Mercury
+* Code name: Mars Martian
-* Works: Honeycomb, Rocket basic functionality 0.0.1
+* Works: Honeycomb, Rocket basic functionality
 * Actively working on: Python API, C++ API
 * Acknowledgements: This release was couldn't be made without the 💖 & 😀 of Aaron Ma and Rohan Fernandes.
 * APIs from mini projects

 Atlas 0.0.1's logo is stil TBA and under review.

-### Rohan Observation: The Version names are the same as the names of Linux Versions

 **🎖 Atlas 0.0.2**

-Atlas 0.0.2, codenamed Disco Dingo, is planned to be released on June 5, 2020.
+Atlas 0.0.2, codenamed Venus, is planned to be released on June 5, 2020.

 **🎖 Atlas 0.0.3:**

-Atlas 0.0.3, codenamed Lunar Loggerhead, is planned to be released on December 21, 2020.
+Atlas 0.0.3, codenamed Lunar Unicorn, is planned to be released on December 21, 2020.

 **🎖 Atlas 0.0.4:**

-Atlas 0.0.4, codenamed Bionic Beaver, is planned to be released on February 28, 2021.
+Atlas 0.0.4, codenamed Bionic Dingo, is planned to be released on February 28, 2021.

 **🎖 Atlas 0.0.5:**

-Atlas 0.0.5, codenamed Utopic Unicorn, is planned to be released on August 16, 2021.
+Atlas 0.0.5, codenamed Saturn Salamandar, is planned to be released on August 16, 2021.

 **🎖 Atlas 0.0.6:**

-Atlas 0.0.6, codenamed Saucy Salamandar, is planned to be released on November 29, 2021.
+Atlas 0.0.6, codenamed Mercury, is planned to be released on November 29, 2021.

 **🎖 Atlas 0.0.7:**

-Atlas 0.0.7, codenamed Wily Werewolf, is planned to be released on April 6, 2022.
+Atlas 0.0.7, codenamed W, is planned to be released on April 6, 2022.

 🎖 Future Dates Are TBA